Staircase of Santa Maria del Monte: History

-In the middle of the XV century, the city of Caltagirone expanded through the slopes of the mountain.
+In the middle of the 15th century, the city of Caltagirone expanded through the slopes of the mountain.
 The expansion of the city, on different levels, made communication between the areas of the city difficult.

 In order to facilitate access to the old town, located at the top, the city authorities ordered the construction, in 1606, of a staircase along the southern slope of the hill.
 The work required 10 years of work and was carried out under the direction of Giuseppe Giacalone.
 The original staircase had rest areas and a total of 150 steps.

 In 1844, the staircase underwent modifications, among which the elimination of rest areas stands out, which results in a lower inclination.

 The steps

 Since 1954, the steps leading to the church of Santa Maria del Monte have been entirely decorated with polychrome ceramic tiles, following the ancient local artisan tradition.

 The figurative themes of the ceramics are floral or geometric, and represent the Arab, Norman, Angevin-Aragonese, Spanish, Renaissance, Baroque, eighteenth-century, nineteenth-century and contemporary styles.
+The designs on the tiles reflect ceramic style progressively from the 9th century to the 19th century, with the oldest style at the bottom of the stairway and the latest at the top.

+The 103rd step is inscribed with “Ave Maria”, referencing the 103rd Psalm and its themes of benediction, forgiveness, and compassion.